Updated June 30th, 2021

 - Be stretched out or frequently sitting and standing in order to relieve colic

-- Frequently tremor or lack coordination
+- Frequently A tremor is an involuntary muscle contraction that exhibits as shaking movements. or lack coordination

 - Avoid or be rejected by the rest of the herd